United States Navy Seabees Bridge: History and construction

 In 1888, a suspension bridge was built over the Connecticut River between Brattleboro and Chesterfield.
-It lasted until 1936, when it was heavily damaged by a flood.
+It lasted until it was heavily damaged by a flood in March 1936.
 Divers have confirmed that pieces of the old bridge still lie on the riverbed under the current bridges.

 In 1937, a steel arch bridge was constructed as a replacement.
 That same year, it received from the American Institute of Steel Construction the "Annual Award for Merit for Most Beautiful Steel Bridge, Class C".

 In 2003 a new steel arch bridge was built, because of concerns about the safety of the old bridge.
 The new bridge was built for heavier loads.
 It has a wider deck, more overhead clearance, and utilizes suspender cables instead of thin suspender beams.
 The old bridge was retained as a pedestrian and bicycle bridge, and in 2010 was named by the State of New Hampshire for the former Chief Justice of the United States Supreme Court Harlan Fiske Stone, who was born in Chesterfield.